DFE-Digital/get-into-teaching-app/docs/content.md

 7. Edit this path to only be the necessary page path: /a-day-in-the-life-of-a-teacher The url is http://127.0.0.1:3000/a-day-in-the-life-of-a-teacher
 8. You will need to CTL-Save a change in Visual Studio Code before viewing it in preview.
 You can just refresh the preview URL after you save a change to view it.

-## Saving a change
-When you have made a change in Visual Studio Code and want to save your work.
-1. Save the change by CTRL-S
-2. This will cause a notification on the source control
-3. You will need to type a name for this change in the 'message' box
-4. Click the plus button that appears on the change - this will stage the change
-5. Click 'sync changes'
-6. Commit the changes
-7. This will then open a pull request, you will need to fill in the details for this and click 'Create pull request'
-8. You can monitor pull requests and assign reviewers here https://github.com/DFE-Digital/get-into-teaching-app/pulls

 ## If you add something to the wrong branch